astronomer/docs/learn/airflow-datasets.md

 Datasets allow you to define explicit dependencies between DAGs and updates to your data.
 This helps you to:

 - Standardize communication between teams.
 Datasets can function like an API to communicate that data in a specific location has been updated and is ready for use.
 - Reduce the amount of code necessary to implement [cross-DAG dependencies](cross-dag-dependencies.md).
-Even if your DAGs do not depend on data being updated you can use a Dataset to trigger a DAG based on the completion of another DAG.
+Even if your DAGs do not depend on data being updated, you can use a dataset to trigger a DAG based on the completion of another DAG.
 - Get better visibility into how your DAGs are connected and how they depend on data.
 The **Datasets** tab in the Airflow UI shows a graph of all dependencies between DAGs and datasets in your Airflow environment.
-- Reduce costs because Datasets do not use a worker slot in contrast to other implementations of cross-DAG dependencies.
+- Reduce costs, because datasets do not use a worker slot in contrast to sensors or other implementations of cross-DAG dependencies.

 ## Dataset concepts